Ben Montgomery

 Benjamin Thornton Montgomery (c.
 1819–1877) was an American inventor, landowner, and freedman in Mississippi.
-He was taught to read and write English, and became manager of supply and shipping for Joseph Emory Davis at Hurricane Plantation at Davis Bend.
+He learned to read and write and became manager of supply and shipping for Joseph Emory Davis at Hurricane Plantation at Davis Bend.

 Early life and family

 Ben Montgomery was born into slavery in 1819 in Loudoun County, Virginia.
 In 1837, he was sold south, and purchased in Natchez, Mississippi, by Joseph Emory Davis.
 He was taken to Hurricane Plantation, the home of Davis and his wife, Eliza.
 The planter's much younger brother, Jefferson Davis, later became the President of the Confederate States of America.
 Montgomery escaped but was recaptured.
 Davis reportedly "inquired closely into the cause of his dissatisfaction", whereby the two men reached a "mutual understanding" about Montgomery's situation.

 Davis's "utopian experiment" of the plantation on Davis Bend was centered on his idea that "the less people are governed, the more submissive they will be to control."
 The enslaved were encouraged to learn trades that interested them, and Davis allowed them to keep extra money they made in their chosen skilled work, rare among Southern slave owners.
 It was illegal to teach an enslaved person how to read and write in Mississippi, but Davis encouraged it.
 Montgomery was taught reading, writing, and arithmetic, and was assigned to run the plantation's general store.
 Impressed by the talent Montgomery displayed, Davis gave him the responsibility of managing purchasing and shipping for the entire plantation.

 Montgomery and his wife, Mary Virginia Lewis, whom he married in 1840, had five children.
 Two daughters, Rebecca and Virginia, and two sons, William Thornton Montgomery (born 1843), and Isaiah Montgomery (born May 21, 1847), reached adulthood.
 Purchasing his wife's time from Davis, he was able to allow his children to be raised by Mary, and the children received an education and had access to the library.
 Their son William, after serving as county treasurer in Warren County, Mississippi, would later move to Dakota Territory, where he purchased a significant amount of property, working as a farmer and a businessman in the Red River Valley.
 Isaiah went on to found the black community of Mound Bayou, Mississippi, and "pursued racial harmony through accommodation" in his participation in the 1890 Mississippi constitutional convention; Isaiah's daughter Mary Booze was a political organizer.